 Graydon: Any carbs?

 Abbey: I don’t think that people need to be fearful of carbs.
 I love sweet potatoes.
-They are a great source of fiber and vitamin A, which we mentioned is important for skin health.
+They are a great source of fibre and vitamin A, which we mentioned is important for skin health.
 Nuts are also great, they are rich in zinc.
 I’m a big nut butter fan as well!
 It’s a great way to add body and those healthy fats.

 Graydon: Keeping in mind that not everybody can do dairy, is there a more digestible dairy you recommend?